babaissarkar/wml-extension/README.md

 * Go To Definition for WML macro calls.
 * Hover info for WML macro calls.
 * Completion for macro directives and macro calls.
+* Hover info for WML paths.
+Show image preview if path is image.
+* Completion for tag names.
+* Shows help page link for tag names on hover.

 Note: this is still very much a prototype.
 Please be forgiving and report any errors you come across.
 A log is usually available in Output tab in VSCode under WML LSP Server category.